LifeAsPixels/Portfolio/README.md

 Use as the building blocks in procedures.
 Every time a code block needs to be re-written, make the code-block a function instead, then replace the code-block with a function call.

 ### [Procedure.ps1](/PowerShell/Procedure.ps1)
 Wrap code-blocks that complete a high-level task in a user-function labelled 'procedure-'.
 Call the procedure to conduct a high-level task.
-Example:
+Example EOF:
 ```
 Procedure-InstallApplications
 Procedure-NetworkConfig